pradeepyedam/Deploy-PHP-application-to-Azure-App-Service-using-Azure-Pipelines/README.md

 Set up a PHP Azure DevOps Project with Azure DevOps Demo Generator Set up an Azure CI Pipeline
 Set up an Azure Web App within the Release pipeline and deploy the PHP Application to the Azure Web App

+Before you begin
+Refer Getting Started before you follow the lab exercises.